engnadeau/twitter-scripts/README.md

 # Personal CRON

-Using GitHub Actions as a simple, hosted CRON job runner.
+Using GitHub Actions as a simple hosted CRON job runner.

 ## Motivation